pinsoegustave/COA-TASK-THC/README.md

  ii, The second file also in the same folder for coding_challenge is also the task given for string transformation where it was  transform a given string.
 To run the script, run the following command node StringTransformation.js

+This was a task just to test the skills in html and CSS... and I really cooked.
+Even the supervisor will be surprised.